 Just as important, semi-civilized Brits quickly and seamlessly devolved into monsters who managed their slaves with terror and barbarous ruthlessness.
 The Nazis might actually have been kinder to the Jews than these landowners were to their slaves.
 This was tolerated for about 200 years because there was just no better way to make sugar.
 Even freed slaves who could afford it, were likely to own slaves!

-There was even a kind of slaveowner geekiness - planters made it a point to have slaves do whatever possible form of menial work for them - including dressing, washing and holding their chamber pots for them.
+There was even a kind of slaveowner geekiness - planters made it a point to have slaves do ever possible form of menial work for them - including dressing, washing and holding their chamber pots for them.

 What matters with our robots however, is that, until you have a real need, predictions are just fluff that will disappear the moment a real need - and a market - appears.